-Revenue was \$1.7 million in the third quarter of 2024, an increase of \$1.2 million from the third quarter of 2023.
-The increase was driven by amounts earned from collaboration agreements related to contract research for Soybean.
-Revenue in the third quarter of 2023 from Legacy Calyxt's operations was primarily associated with the Company's agreement with a large food ingredient manufacturer to develop a palm oil alternative.
+Revenue was \$0.5 million in the first quarter of 2024, an increase of \$0.5 million from the first quarter of 2023.
+The increase was driven by the acquisition of Cibus Global revenue which included amounts earned from collaboration agreements related to contract research for Rice and Soybean.
+Revenue from operations associated with Legacy Calyxt in 2024 and 2023 was primarily associated with the Company's agreement with a large food ingredient manufacturer to develop a palm oil alternative.